matn7/Google-Platform-Notes/flashcard/Microservices.md

 from me, you need to register with me and the same needs to be approved by my admin.
 5. Client: External client asked KeyCloak which is an Auth Server for Access token.
 But this time, it passed Client ID & Client Secret which it received during the registration process that it did offline with the admin of Auth server.
 6. Auth Server: Auth Server replied, "Congratulations Buddy.
 Your details are correct.
-Here is your access token.
-All the Best".
+Here is your access token.".
 7. Client: External client trying to invoke '/bank/accounts/api/**' with the access token that it received during step 6.
 8. Spring Cloud Gateway: Gateway shared the received access token to the Auth Server to confirm whether it is valid or not.
 9. Auth Server: Auth Server confirmed back to the Gateway that the access token is valid.